 Description: The HMTLab is building a swarm infrastructure testbed that allows for developing and evaluating capabilities for heterogeneous biologically inspired swarms of 50 – 150 vehicles.
 The infrastructure incorporates simulation-based capabilities, as well as two new, indoor hardware-based capabilities.
 The mobile swarm platform can accommodate up to two ground vehicles and four quadrotors.
-The full 12 ft x 14 ft swarm platform will support spatial swarm and colony-based collectives currently composed of 100 ground vehicles and 50 quadrotors.
+The full 12 ft x 14 ft swarm platform will support spatial swarm and colony-based collectives currently composed of up to 20 ground vehicles and 50 quadrotors.
 Both platforms use the Local Positioning System to localize both ground and aerial vehicles in the space.
 The BitCraze Crazyflie is the UAV system and the team is on its third design for the ground robots.

-People: Jennifer Leaf, Grace Diehl, Robert Brown, Joshua Bhagat-Smith, Thomas Snyder, Robert Lucas, Ben Adams, Tyler Prall, Matthew Lohr, Chloe Fleming, Ovunc Tuzel, Jason Cody
+People: Jennifer Leaf, Grace Diehl, Robert Brown, Joshua Bhagat-Smith, Thomas Snyder, Robert Lucas, Ben Adams, Tyler Prall, Matthew Lohr, Chloe Fleming, Ovunc Tuzel, Jason Cody, Victor Agostinelli.

 Description: This effort addresses the need to define and measure the resilience of Naval systems in coping with noisy and incomplete data sources, integrating information from multiple sensing modalities, and coherently propagating and outputting measures of uncertainty, by adapting resilience definitions and approaches from the ecological domain.
 This project is developing and formalizing an underlying theory of resilience, defining and validating associated resilience metrics, and deriving resilient system design principles that will enable comparison of the performance of teams in various configurations and under different classes of perturbations from the environment or the data sources.
 A formalized definition of resilience will account for augmenting agents’ computational potential, physical embodiment, information networks and the system’s capacity to provide services that will accomplish the overall mission, even when simple or complex disturbances are encountered.
 Metrics will be developed to assess resilience to perturbations (a) in the environment, (b) in robot embodiments, and (c) in communication and information networks.
 These metrics will be validated through a series of experiments using progressively more complex team configurations and classes of perturbations.